cjnosal/manifer/README.md

 See [bosh interpolate](https://bosh.io/docs/cli-int/) and [variable types](https://bosh.io/docs/variable-types/) for more details

 ### processor options
-A snippet can override the libraries processor type, or provide options
+A snippet can override the library's default processor type, or provide options

 #### opsfile processor
 ```